 - Gram staining and culture of synovial fluid should be arranged, even if MSU crystals are found, since gout and sepsis can co-exist.

-- Renal uric acid secretion (as detected by a 24-hour urine sample) may be helpful in diagnosis, particularly in patients with a family history of young-onset gout, patients whose first attack of gout was under the age of 25 and patients with renal stones.
-Such patients are likely to be over-excreters of uric acid.
+- Renal uric acid secretion (as detected by a 24-hour urine sample) may be helpful in diagnosis, particularly in patients with a family history of young-onset gout, patients whose first attack of gout was under the age of 25 years and patients with renal stones.
+Such patients are likely to be over-producers of uric acid.

 - Fasting glucose and lipids should be performed to rule out hyperglycaemia and hyperlipidaemia, as gout is commonly associated with metabolic syndrome.